 01 of 07

-La Union Park - Antigua Guatemala
+La Union Park: Guatemala

-This is a tiny park located only a couple of blocks away from the Central Park.
+This is a tiny park located only a couple of blocks away from Central Park.
 You will recognize it because it is lined with huge palm trees and has a large water tank on one end.
-Ever since it was built people living around it have been telling stories about a ghost that visits the tank often.
+Ever since it was built, people living around it have been telling stories about a ghost that visits the tank often.

-It is said that on nights where there is full moon, only a couple of hours before the sun comes out, you can listen to weird noises coming from the tank.
-If you are brave enough to look out the widow you might even be able to see a silhouette of a woman with an amazing body taking a bath.
+It is said that on nights where there is a full moon, only a couple of hours before the sun comes out, you can listen to weird noises coming from the tank.
+If you are brave enough to look out the window, you might even be able to see a silhouette of a woman with an amazing body taking a bath.

 There is only one way to survive her attack.
 You have to bite a silver cross and start praying for help.
 She will immediately freak out and disappear.